- When and How to Report a 1031 Exchange on Your Tax Return

 - How the 10-Year RMD Rules Work for Inherited IRAs

 Inheriting an IRA as a beneficiary can increase your financial security.
-But, because an inherited IRA usually imposes a 10-year distribution schedule, the account may also create larger tax implications than expected.
+But since inherited IRAs typically must be distributed within 10 years, the account can generate more taxable income than many beneficiaries expect.
 However, exceptions to this timeline are available.
 Here’s how distributions work and how to prepare yourself for anticipated taxes.
-A financial advisor can… read more…
+A financial advisor… read more…

 - Can Capital Losses Offset Ordinary Income?